jeremydumoulin/gtfs4ev/README.md

 - [ ] Let the user set the desired projection CRS
 - [ ] Assess some accessibility metrics by crossing the data with other GIS data
 - [ ] Write some unit tests
+- [ ] Get the code ready for collaboration: upload to GitLab and better comment classes

 ### Done